 Our Roy Graham Library features dedicated spaces for both group and individual study options.
 A bright, quiet and inspiring area, you’ll find all your literature needs here with a fantastic team on board to help you access resources both on campus and beyond.
 The only Ellen G. White Centre outside of America is also housed in the library, giving you invaluable and exclusive access to significant artefacts, relics and insights into the life of Ellen G. White and her legacy.

-Recently refurbished but built in 1865, Moor Close is a piece of history.
+Built in 1865 and with common spaces refurbished in 2019, Moor Close is Newbold’s very own piece of history.
 It is nationally recognised as a listed building and is widely used for events (both external and for our students), and academic purposes.
-It also features accommodation options and is home to our student cafeteria.
+It also features accommodation options for older or married students, and is home to our cafeteria.

-Murdoch Hall will be a home from home to many students studying Theology and Business, as their classrooms are here, as well as their lecturers’ offices.
-In Murdoch Hall, you can also find the Admissions team, the Chaplain, our Academic Registrar, and student hang out areas.
+Murdoch Hall will be a home-from-home to many students as this is where our Theology and Business classes are held and also where many of our lecturer’s offices are located.
+In Murdoch Hall you can also find the Admissions team, the Chaplain, our Academic Registrar, and several hang-out spaces for students.

-Named after the founding Principal of the College, Homer Salisbury, this building is home to the Principal’s office, our Finance team, our English Language Centre and Humanities department.
-Walking down the long corridors, you will find additional classrooms, our Smith Centre used for lectures and events, and the main hall used to assemblies, events and our weekly contemporary church services.
+Named after Newbold’s founding Principal, Homer Salisbury, Salisbury Hall is home to the Principal’s office, our Finance team, Newbold’s English Language Centre and the Humanities department.
+Walking down the long corridors, you will find additional classrooms, the Smith Centre (used for small- to medium-sized lectures and events), and our main assembly hall which is used for various events, including our weekly contemporary church services.

-Here, you can see our state-of-the-art Sports Hall Auditorium.
-Having recently undergone a huge renovation, the Sports Hall Auditorium is a haven for any sports lover with weekly group activities from basketball to volleyball, football and more, taking the edge off the studies.
-We also have an on-site weights room to pull some heavies.
+Here, you can see our Sports Hall Auditorium, which, having recently undergone a significant renovation work, is a haven for any sports lover.
+Weekly group activities from basketball to volleyball, football and more, will help take the edge off your studies.
+We also have an on-site weights room.

 Moor Close Gardens

-Moments of serenity can be found on our campus grounds, in particular Moor Close Gardens – a peaceful retreat whereby students love to take in the country views with a book, with a friend, or to enjoy a quiet wander after a day of classes.
-In this clip, Troy will introduce you to Sylvia’s Garden, a preserved, Grade II listed treasure.
+Moments of serenity can be found on our campus grounds, in particular Moor Close Gardens – a peaceful retreat where students can take in the views with a book, with a friend, or just enjoy a quiet wander after a day of classes.
+In this clip, Troy will introduce you to Sylvia’s Garden, a Grade II-listed treasure.